nicolehollant/sproj/meetings.md

 - Redo sense-level (there are multiple entries in the TSV, fix your JSON to actually get that)
   - probably can keep most of the code, but maybe switch to use arrays?
     - could potentially check existence of key at write time and add if exists

+## 9/30

+Look at dates, and track down specifics for differences between datasets

+-- compile their data for each difference